 Offering According to Property Conditions

-The location has the most significant bearing on property values, but the interior and exterior condition of the property and its structural integrity must also be considered.
-By seeing several properties in your desired price range and neighborhood, you’ll have a better feel for how these properties compare.
+The location has the most significant bearing on property values, but the interior and exterior condition of the property and its structural integrity must be, considered.
+By seeing several multi properties in your desired price range and neighborhood, you’ll have a better feel for how these properties compare.
 A simple way to grade the current condition of a property is to classify it as average, below average or above average.

 Areas to consider when evaluating the condition of a home are the structural integrity and age of the building.
 Carefully assess the state of the plumbing and electrical systems as well as the bathroom fixtures, floors, the kitchen and critical systems, such as the air conditioning unit and furnace.
 If you aren’t an expert, have a professional home inspector advise you about the condition of these areas.
 Make sure the outlets and circuit panel are up-to-date and check to make sure that all drains flow freely.